Sabelodone/AirBnB_clone_v3/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+#Update DBStorage and FileStorage, adding two new methods
+A method to retrieve one object:

+Prototype: def get(self, cls, id):
+cls: class
+id: string representing the object ID
+Returns the object based on the class and its ID, or None if not found A method to count the number of objects in storage:

+Prototype: def count(self, cls=None):
+cls: class (optional)
+Returns the number of objects in storage matching the given class.
+If no class is passed, returns the count of all objects in storage.
 ## Examples of use
 ```
 vagrantAirBnB_clone$./console.py